SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

             ![Image](../figures/wandb_artifact.png){ width="600" }
             </figure>

-5. Weights and bias was created with collaboration in mind and lets therefore share our results with others.
+5. Weights and bias was created with collaboration in mind and let's therefore share our results with others.

-    1. Lets create a report that you can share.
+    1. Let's create a report that you can share.
 Click the **Create report** button (upper right corner when you are in a project workspace) and include some of the graphs/plots/images that you have generated in the report.

-    2. Make the report shareable by clicking the *Share* button and create *view-only-link*.
+    2. Make the report shareable by clicking the *Share* button and create a *view-only-link*.
 Send a link to your report to a group member, fellow student or a friend.
-In the worst case that you have no one else to share with you can send a link to my email `nsde@dtu.dk`, so I can checkout your awesome work 😃
+In the worst case that you have no one else to share with you can send a link to my email `nsde@dtu.dk`, so I can check out your awesome work 😃

-6. When calling `wandb.init` you can provide many additional argument.
+6. When calling `wandb.init` you can provide many additional arguments.
 Some of the most important are

     * `project`
     * `entity`
     * `job_type`

     Make sure you understand what these arguments do and try them out.
-It will come in handy for your group work as they essentially allows multiple users to upload their own runs to the same project in `wandb`.
+It will come in handy for your group work as they essentially allow multiple users to upload their own runs to the same project in `wandb`.

     ??? success "Solution"